Rinjani Trekking Season is Back!

 Within the mountain is a crescent-shaped lake, the breathtaking Segara Anak which is about 6km across at its widest point.
 This lake of sulfur is located 600 meters below the crater rim.
 Rising from the waters of this lake is a new volcano, Mt.
 Baru, which is a result of a series of eruptions during the 1990s.

 Segara Anak is a spiritual place.
 The Balinese come here each year and perform a ceremony called ‘Pekelan’ where jewelry is placed in the lake as an offering to the mountain spirit.
 The Wetu Telu people also regard the lake as holy and come here to pray on full moon nights.
 Segara Anak Lake is located at an altitude of 2,010 meters above sea level and has a shape similar to a crescent moon when seen from the sky.
-In the area around the lake Segara Anak, there is enough land and flat, so it can be used as an appropriate location to set up a tent, camping, fishing, and the climbers can relax your body with soaking in hot spring water containing sulfur.
+In the area around the lake Segara Anak, there is enough land and flat, so it can be used as an appropriate location to set up a tent, camping, fishing, and the climbers can relax their bodies by soaking in hot spring water containing sulfur.

 The Rinjani Challenge –